 1) DON’T PANIC.
 I’m going to give you a lot of information.
 Yes, it’s unsettling and overwhelming.
 You’re no longer a student.
 The game is completely different.
 You have to think as an author, a reader, a scholar, an editor, and book buyer.
 You’re not writing for a small committee of knowledgeable peers anymore.
 This is the big leagues.
 You can do this.
 This is what you’ve been working towards for a very long time.
 Welcome.

 2) YOUR NEW BIBLES.
 Two very useful books are From Dissertation to Book, 2nd edition and Getting It Published, 2nd edition by William Germano.
 Germano was editor-in-chief at Columbia University Press and then vice-president and publishing director at Routledge.
 He knows his stuff.
 Listen to him.
-I wish they would handed out these books with PhD diplomas.
+I wish they would hand out these books with PhD diplomas.

 3) PREPARE TO REVISE.
 Understand that anything you write will have to be significantly revised regardless of what anyone says.
 And be prepared to realize that your dissertation is very rarely your first book.
 I’m always leery of “ready for publication” because how scholars see the manuscript is not how editors see it.
 Your colleagues are complimentary, but hubristic.
 Anything you send for consideration will be blind peer reviewed and the editor will take the review into serious recommendation.
 Let the reviewer and editorial board make the call.